The dream is a sacred thing to many tribal cultures. It is a vision for life, a finding of the soul. The Native Americans call it medicine.

 This is a great crime against our human souls and it is going unnoticed because it is happening so slowly.

-The media plays up to every one of our sins so that we continue to consume above and beyond our means and needs.
-It also makes us fear the world around us while giving us the message that ultimatly we are impotent and powerless to change anything.
+It also makes us fear the world around us while giving us the message that ultimately we are impotent and powerless to change anything.

-But the most scary truth is that we are becoming numb.
 We are losing the ability to truly see and hear the voice of our souls.
-The voice of God.

 And it is young people who are most vulnerable to mistake the false dream for the real one.